JeffOnABike/crab-project/README.md

 To see model generation, selection and final model performance:
 1. all_models.R
 2. best_model.R
+	* Model training fit standard error over time
+	* Histogram of out-of-sample forecast errors
+	* Plot of in and out of sample residuals
+	* ACF of in and out of sample residuals
+	* Box-Ljung test results for out of sample residuals: p = 0.30
+	* R^2: 0.38
+	* MAE out of sample residuals: 3.45
+	* Plot: Model predictions vs. Actual including 2015 prediction

 It may be necessary to install the following packages:
 ```